ONSBigData/companies_house_filing_fetcher/README.md

 # Companies House filings fetcher

-Downloads paper filings from the Companies House API
+Downloads paper filings from the Companies House API.

+Uses [Scrapy](https://scrapy.org/) to manage downloading account filings from the Companies House API.

+NOTE: This project was created as a prototype

 ## Usage